-Big year coming up for the animal welfare organization that I co-founded six years ago.
+Big year coming up for the animal welfare organization that I co-founded with Pamela Rose and Clara Miller seven years ago.
 Buffalo Humane is a No Kill animal rescue and advocacy organization that operates entirely on donations, adoption fees, and a completely volunteer workforce.
 Our efforts have hardly been limited to Buffalo.
 We have assisted in counties throughout our area.
 We also helped with Hurricane Katrina animals, some national cases of hoarding/neglect, and we have relationships with a few shelters outside our area who do great work but can use some help from us from time to time.

 Not only have we grown tremendously, but we are increasingly becoming the voice for the No Kill revolution here in our region, and we are gaining recognition nationally for our efforts.

 After starting as a 3-person group who just wanted to support people in our community who want to save homeless animals, we now find ourselves at the forefront of efforts to end the killing of companion animals in our local shelters.
-Niagara County SPCA has made that commitment, and we continue to work in support of their efforts.
-Other shelters remain on our radar.
+Most recently, we successfully worked with the City of Buffalo Common Council to pass a No Kill Resolution for the city.

 Any donation is welcomed.
-Be sure to specify "Capital Campaign" or "Building Fund" with your contribution.
+Be sure to specify "Capital Campaign" with your contribution.

 For more info, feel free to contact me at: President@BuffaloHumane.org.